-- [5] The Complainant presented evidence in a 15-page brief (C-1) and argument for the Board's review and consideration. - [6] The Complainant argued that the subject should be assessed using actual income rather than a computer generated typical income. - [7] The Complainant argued that buyers look at actual income and expenses generated by a property, and as such, that is what should be considered for assessment not the amount generated by the City of Edmonton model. - [8] Five comparables were produced (C-1, page 2) with an average Gross Income Multiplier (GIM) of 10.00 (rounded) and an overall capitalization rate of 6.75% (rounded).
+- [5] The Complainant presented evidence in a 16-page brief (C-1) and argument for the Board's review and consideration. - [6] The Complainant argued that the subject should be assessed using actual income rather than a computer generated typical income. - [7] The Complainant argued that buyers look at actual income and expenses generated by a property, and as such, that is what should be considered for assessment not the amount generated by the City of Edmonton model. - [8] Five comparables were produced (C-1, page 2) with an average Gross Income Multiplier (GIM) of 10.00 (rounded) and an overall capitalization rate of 6.75% (rounded).
 The Complainant used third party documentation from The Network to ascertain these values.
-The most weight was placed on comparables 2, 3 and 4 as they were most similar to the subject property. - [9] Applying a GIM of 10.00 to the actual 2011 revenue, resulted in a value of \$802,000.
-Capitalizing the net operating income by 6.75% and deducting the excessive expenses resulted in a value of \$668,000.
-Both values are significantly less than the assessed value of \$987,000. - [10] In summary, the Complainant requested the 2012 assessment be reduced from \$987,000 to \$700,000.
+The most weight was placed on comparables 2, 3 and 4 as they were most similar to the subject property. - [9] Applying a GIM of 10.00 to the actual 2011 revenue resulted in a value of \$1,984,000, and capitalizing the net operating income by 6.75% resulted in a value of \$2,140,000.
+Both values are significantly less than the assessed value of \$2,397,000. - [10] The subject was sold in May 2010 for \$1,988,500.
+This value remains unchanged as per the City of Edmonton time adjustment factors (C-1, page 8). - [11] The Complainant argued that the sale should be used in the valuation of the subject as it indicates the actual value of the property.
+It was noted that the sale document provided (C-1, page 5) indicated a \$100,000 allowance for repairs which have since been completed and that amount should be added to the sale price to obtain a more representative valuation of \$2,088,500.
+The Complainant noted that the sale price is further supported by his income analysis.